statichunt/geeky-hugo/exampleSite/content/blog/find-freelance-writing-gigs.md

 ### Diversify Your Income Streams

 Relying on a single client or type of writing can be risky.
-Diversify your income by exploring different writing opportunities, such as blogging, copywriting, technical writing, or [grant writing](/blog/grant-writing-strategies/).
+Diversify your income by exploring different writing opportunities, such as blogging, copywriting, or technical writing.
 Consider creating your own products, like eBooks or online courses.

 ### Find Solid Freelance Platforms